scientific-python/cookie/docs/pages/guides/docs.md

 <!-- prettier-ignore-end -->
 <!-- [[[end]]] -->

-This sets the readthedocs config version (2 is required) {% rr RTD101 %}.
+This sets the Read the Docs config version (2 is required) {% rr RTD101 %}.

 The `build` table is the modern way to specify a runner.
-You need an `os` (a modern ubuntu should be fine) {% rr RTD102 %}, a `tools` table (we'll use Python
+You need an `os` (a modern Ubuntu should be fine) {% rr RTD102 %}, a `tools` table (we'll use Python
 {% rr RTD103 %}, several languages are supported here).

-Adding a `sphinx` table tells readthedocs to enable Sphinx integration.
+Adding a `sphinx` table tells Read the Docs to enable Sphinx integration.
 MkDocs is supported too.

 Finally, we have a `python` table with an `install` key to describe how to